Roahhh/main/docs/UserGuide.md

 > add attend wedding dinner from 10 Nov 8pm to 10 Nov 9pm
 Result: All the date and time are specified and there is no ambiguity at all.
-However, Agendum does allow you to skip typing the second date.
-This will work as well:
+However, with Agendum, you can skip typing the second date:
 > add attend wedding dinner from 10 Nov 8pm to 9pm
 ```